 Finally, in 1990 at age 18, he began his climb through the Dodgers’ minor-league system with Great Falls of the rookie-level Pioneer League.
 His season was a harbinger of things to come, as he went 8-3 with a 3.62 ERA.
 His victory total was the highest on the team, as was his walk total of 40 in 77 innings.

 His performance earned him a trip through the southwest United States in 1991.
-He started off in Bakersfield of the Class A California League, where he won all eight of his decisions with a 2.05 ERA.
-Since it was clear that he was too good for that level, he then moved to San Antonio of the AA Texas League, and while his record there was only 7-5, he had a sparkling 1.76 ERA, prompting the parent club to move him yet again, this time to the Albuquerque Dukes of the AAA Pacific Coast League.
+He started off in Bakersfield of the Class-A California League, where he won all eight of his decisions with a 2.05 ERA.
+Since it was clear that he was too good for that level, he then moved to San Antonio of the Double-A Texas League, and while his record there was only 7-5, he had a sparkling 1.76 ERA, prompting the parent club to move him yet again, this time to the Albuquerque Dukes of the Triple-A Pacific Coast League.
 Martinez struggled at this level, only going 3-3 with a 3.66 ERA.